xmppjs/xmpp.js/packages/stream-management/README.md

 Supports Node.js and browsers.

+Does not support requesting acks yet.

 Responds to ack requests and resumes connection uppon disconnect whenever possible.

-Does not support requesting acks yet.
+`online` event is not emitted when the session is resumed as it should be transparent.